merlinkv/Mini_XUM1541/README.md

 # Mini_XUM1541

 * 27-04-2024
-  - Board schema, PCB and gerbers ported to KiCAD 8.0.1
+  - Schema, PCB and gerbers ported to KiCAD 8.0.1
   - Board updated to version 1.5
   - Added ICSP connector to add a second way to programm the ATMEGA32u2-AU